AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Test_Discriminants;

-This also means that, in the example above, you cannot declare an array of points as Point is defined above, because the size of a Point is not known.
+This also means that, in the example above, you cannot declare an array of Point values, because the size of a Point is not known.

-In most other regards, discriminants behave like regular fields: You have to specify their values in aggregates, as seen above, and you can access their values via the dot-notation.
+In most other respects discriminants behave like regular fields: You have to specify their values in aggregates, as seen above, and you can access their values via the dot notation.

 .. code:: ada
     :class: ada-run